Avantibai

-Rani Avantibai Lodhi (died 20 March 1858) was an Indian Rajput queen-ruler and freedom fighter.
+Maharani Avantibai Lodhi (16 August 1831 – 20 March 1858) was a queen-ruler and freedom fighter.
 She was the queen of the Ramgarh (present-day Dindori) in Madhya Pradesh.
 An opponent of the British East India Company during the Indian Rebellion of 1857, information concerning her is sparse and mostly comes from folklore.
-In 21st century, she has been used as an icon in Lodhi Rajput politics, she comes from Lodhi Rajput community.
+In 21st century, she has been used as a political icon in Lodhi community.

 Early life

-Avantibai Lodhi was born in Lodhi Rajput family on 16 August 1831 in Mankehadi village district Seoni.
-Her father’s name was Jujhar Singh.
-She was married to Rajput Prince Vikramaditya Singh Lodhi, the son of Raja Laxaman Singh of Ramgarh (present-day Dindori).
-She had two children Aman Singh and Sher Singh.
-In 1851 Raja Laxaman Singh died.
-Raja Vikramditya became King of Ramgarh.
-As a Queen she efficiently administrated state affairs.

-As the guardian of the minor sons, the state power came to the queen.
-The queen ordered the farmers of the state not to obey the instructions of the British.
+Avantibai Lodhi was born in Lodhi family on 16 August 1831 in Mankehadi village district Seoni in the house of Zamindar Rao Jujhar Singh.
+She was married to Prince Vikramaditya Singh Lodhi, the son of Raja Laxman Singh of Ramgarh (present-day Dindori).
+They had two children, Kunwar Aman Singh and Kunwar Sher Singh.
+In 1850 Raja Laxman Singh died and Raja Vikramaditya assumed the throne.
+Both his sons were still minor when the king became ill.
+As a Queen she efficiently administered state affairs.
+As the guardian of the minor sons, on hearing the news, the British took the action of "Court of Wards" to the state of Ramgarh and appointed Sheikh Sarbarahkar for the administration of the state.
+He along with Mohammed Abdullah were sent to Ramgarh.
+Considering this as an insult, the queen expelled Sarbarahkars from Ramgarh.
+In midst of this, the king died and the whole responsibility came onto queen.
+She ordered the farmers of the state not to obey the instructions of the British.
 This reform work increased the popularity of the queen.